syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 ### Get the current cell

-The current cell information such as row index, column index can be retrieved using the `DataGridController.currentCell` property.
+The current cell information such as row index, column index can be retrieved using the [currentCell] property of `DataGridController`.

 {% tabs %}
 {% highlight Dart %}

-   var _currenCell = this._dataGridController.currentCell;
+   var _currentCell = this._dataGridController.currentCell;

 {% endhighlight %}
 {% endtabs %}